 Both Robert Owens and Dr. Griffin were invested in real estate They encouraged Biddy to do the same.
 In 1866, at the age of 48, after considerable saving, Biddy purchased her first piece of property on Spring Street, between 3rd and 4th Streets.
 This was to become the start of a new chapter in Biddy’s life.
 (See above photo showing view of Spring Street, Los Angeles looking north from 1st Street, circa 1870.
 Credit: California Historical Society Collection/USC)

 Biddy went into business for herself as a midwife.
 The small property at 311 Spring Street became her family’s homestead, which she made her children promise to never sell.
-She opened up her home to anyone who need help, including a local church founded as the First African Methodist Episcopal Church until they found a place of their own.
+She opened up her home to anyone who needed help, including a local church founded as the First African Methodist Episcopal Church until they found a place of their own.

 Biddy continued to buy property in Los Angeles, eventually becoming one of the wealthiest women in the city.
 She turned a profit again and again in real estate, but always remembered those less fortunate.
 She visited prisoners in jail, made care-taking visits to the destitute and allowed those who were down and out to recover in her home until they could get back on their feet again.